tq-systems/meta-tq/meta-tq/doc/README.TQMLS10xxA.md

 * CAN-FD controller (D60) is not accessible using SPI
 * USB 3.0 Type-C (X16) is host-only
 * RS-485 (X23): `linux,rs485-enabled-at-boot-time` property must **not** be set
+* In BSP, suspend to disk is not supported, despite CONFIG_HIBERNATION being compiled into the kernel.

 ## HowTo